Codellion/catcher/README.md

 # catcher

-Interceptor system for Scrutor's decorators.
+Is a simple interceptors system for .Net Standard based in Scrutor's decorators.

+More info coming soon!